 Left for dead on the battlefield, Jack, Lord Leete, is rescued by an enemy French officer and his beautiful wife.
 Now back in England, he has no desire to return a life of rakish pleasures.
-The glittering ballrooms hold no allure, and as for the ton’s matchmaking efforts—the last thing he wants is a silly, simpering young wife.
-He’s sure that true love is beyond his grasp . . .
+The glittering ballrooms hold no allure, and the last thing he wants is a silly, simpering young wife.
+With visions of the seductive Camille La Rochelle still bedeviling his thoughts, he’s sure that true love is beyond his grasp . . .

 Miss Harriet Farnum peered out the carriage window as the wheels rolled to a halt.
 “It’s the usual schedule for this week’s meeting, Ellie.
 Meet me back here in two hours.”

 Her maid nodded, though a shadow of unease flitted over her face.
 “Your father would have my guts for garters if he knew I let you hare off in these parts by yourself.”

 “No he wouldn’t,” she assured, stretching the truth just a tad.
 “He knows that I’m capable of looking out for myself.”
 A diplomat’s daughter who had experienced a number of exceedingly rough-and-tumble places during her foreign travels, Harriet had little patience with the rules of Polite Society.
 Unlike most well-bred ladies, she chafed at the restrictions requiring her to live within a gilded cage.
 “And besides, he accepted that I have a mind of my own and there’s little point in trying to stop me from doing something which I am determined to do.”